-Oftentimes in small businesses and startups, spending is heavily managed through credit cards.
+Often, spending is heavily managed through credit cards in small businesses and startups.
 From software subscriptions to digital advertising, credit card expenses can quickly accumulate and become a nightmare for the person doing the reconciliation.

 Problem 1: Expenses vary widely and aren't tracked back to a budget

-It’s difficult to control expenses if you don’t know what you’re supposed to or allowed to spend.
+It’s difficult to control expenses if you don’t know what you should spend on or how much to spend.

 Solution: Create a budget

-Even if a budget isn’t officially necessary, it’s a good idea to draft one for cash flow purposes.
-Take your expected costs across all categories and jot those out across the months in the year, leveraging your department managers to fill in gaps.
-(PS.
-Here are tips for setting up a proper budget.)
+Even if a budget isn’t officially necessary, drafting one for cash flow purposes is a good idea.
+Take your expected costs across all categories and jot those out across the months in the year, having your department managers fill in the gaps.
+(Here are tips for setting up a proper budget.)

 Through this process, you may also create allowable limits for common expense types and communicate these limits company-wide.
-For common personal expenses, like travel costs, provide maximum per diems that are worked into the budget to anticipate the charges.
-For instance, the maximum meal allowance may be set to $25/person/meal.
+For common personal expenses, like travel costs, provide maximum per diems worked into the budget to anticipate the charges.
+For instance, the maximum meal allowance might be $25/person/meal.

 Problem 2: Spending across the company is lumped together on one card

-How many times have you had to send out an email or Slack message to multiple people asking who is responsible for a mystery charge that’s missing a receipt?
+How often have you had to email several people asking who is responsible for a mystery charge missing a receipt?

 It’s not uncommon for one or two cards to be the central payment source for the business’ various expenses.
-This can create major headaches when it comes time for the monthly reconciliation if there are frequent one-off charges from across the business and results in needing to chase people for invoices.
+Frequent one-off charges across the business that result in having to chase people for invoices can create major headaches when it comes time for the monthly reconciliation.

 Solution: Consider breaking out payment sources by team, vendor, or category.

 A common example is Marketing.
-Typically Marketing has many monthly SaaS subscriptions and advertising expenses, so you may dedicate a credit card that they are responsible for reconciling.
+Typically, marketing has many monthly SaaS subscriptions and advertising expenses, so you may dedicate a credit card to which they are responsible for reconciling.
 This keeps all team expenses in one place and holds the manager accountable for all charges.

 Problem 3: Difficulty allocating expenses to specific clients